Pediatric autoimmune hepatitis (AIH)

 Refer a Patient

 Autoimmune hepatitis is a chronic (long-lasting) liver disease that can occur at any age and typically affects more girls than boys.
-Without treatment, this condition can have lasting impacts, including liver complications and additional autoimmune diseases such as:

-• Celiac disease – an autoimmune disorder that attacks the small intestine when a child eats gluten.
+• Celiac disease - An autoimmune disorder that attacks the small intestine when a child eats gluten

-• Cirrhosis – a condition that causes the liver to develop scar tissue in place of healthy liver tissue.
+• Cirrhosis - A condition that causes the liver to develop scar tissue in place of healthy liver tissue

-• Inflammatory bowel disease – a gastrointestinal condition that causes ulcerative colitis (sores and swelling in the colon and rectum).
+• Inflammatory bowel disease - A gastrointestinal condition that causes ulcerative colitis (sores and swelling in the colon and rectum)

-• Liver cancer – when cancerous cells grow in the liver due to liver damage.
+• Liver cancer - When cancerous cells grow in the liver due to liver damage

-• Liver failure – when the liver loses its function.
+• Liver failure - When the liver loses its function.

-• Primary biliary cholangitis (PBC) – a chronic liver disease caused by slow, continual and permanent damage to the bile ducts (tubes that carry digestive liquid from the liver to small intestine).
+• Primary biliary cholangitis (PBC) - A chronic liver disease caused by slow, continual and permanent damage to the bile ducts (tubes that carry digestive liquid from the liver to small intestine)

-• Primary sclerosing cholangitis (PSC) – a chronic liver disease caused by the bile ducts narrowing and hardening over time.
+• Primary sclerosing cholangitis (PSC) - A chronic liver disease caused by the bile ducts narrowing and hardening over time

-• Rheumatoid arthritis – when the immune system mistakenly attacks the joints, causing pain and inflammation.
+• Rheumatoid arthritis - When the immune system mistakenly attacks the joints, causing pain and inflammation

-• Thyroid conditions – when the thyroid (regulates hormones for growth and development) is attacked by autoimmune disorders, it can cause conditions like Graves’ disease and Hashimoto’s disease.
+• Thyroid conditions - When the thyroid (regulates hormones for growth and development) is attacked by autoimmune disorders, it can cause conditions like Graves’ disease and Hashimoto’s disease

-• Type 1 diabetes – when the pancreas is destroyed by an autoimmune response, it can make it difficult for the body to regulate blood sugar with insulin and convert food into energy.
+• Type 1 diabetes - When the pancreas is destroyed by an autoimmune response, it can make it difficult for the body to regulate blood sugar with insulin and convert food into energy

-• Vitiligo – when pigment in the skin is destroyed, causing white patches to appear.
+• Vitiligo - When pigment in the skin is destroyed, causing white patches to appear

 There are two types of autoimmune hepatitis:

-Type 1 this is the most common type of the disease, and can occur at any age and more often in girls than boys (about 4 to 1).
+1. Type 1 this is the most common type of the disease, and can occur at any age and more often in girls than boys (about 4 to 1).

-Type 2 this is more severe and difficult to control, most often occurring in children.
+2. Type 2 this is more severe and difficult to control, most often occurring in children.

 • Constantly feeling tired